 Spring is the season to uproot weeds and plant new seeds so you can reap a beautiful harvest in the coming months.

-Your life is like a garden and it follows the same universal principles.
-Now is the perfect time to release unwanted conditions so you can bloom and lead a more fulfilling life.
+Therefore: now is the perfect time to prune unwanted conditions so you can bloom and lead a more fulfilling life!

-We have all had that friend who’s fallen for a complete loser and it left us wondering what she can possibly find in him.
+We have all been in this situation when a friend falls for a complete loser where we’re left wondering what she can possibly find in him.

-When the topic is raised she invariably lists all his qualities, his potential but ignores the big elephant in the room: he treats her like hell, he’s a jerk, he’s unfaithful, he’s an idiot…
+When we try to raise the topic with her she invariably lists all his qualities, talks at length about his potential but she strangely has a knack for carefully ignoring the big elephant in the room: he’s a complete jerk to her, he’s unfaithful, he’s an idiot, a complete dud…

-She’s in love with an idea and her sainthood in bringing this potential out of him.
+She’s in love with an idealized vision of him (often also with a certain romanticism sainthood in bringing this potential out of him).

 She’s not dealing with facts.